 Note: Feasta is a forum for exchanging ideas.
 By posting on its site Feasta agrees that the ideas expressed by authors are worthy of consideration.
 However, there is no one ‘Feasta line’.
 The views of the article do not necessarily represent the views of all Feasta members.

 Brent Ranalli is based in Massachusetts and is a Feasta trustee.
 He is a former instructor in environmental studies at Boston College and a Research Scholar with the Ronin Institute, with interests in Basic Income, monetary reform, and other policy questions.
-In addition to his work as a scholar, performer and expert on the life and work of Henry David Thoreau, Brent is a policy professional who provides project management and communications support to public sector clients at The Cadmus Group, LLC.
+Brent is a policy professional who provides project management and communications support to public sector clients at The Cadmus Group, LLC.